-Even though we learned the essentials, there is still a lot to learn about.
-In the next chapters, we will dive deep into coroutines.
+Even though we have learned the essentials, there is still a lot to learn about.
+In the next chapters, we will dive deeper into coroutines.
 We will learn to use different contexts, how to tame cancellations, exception handling, how to test coroutines, etc. There are still a lot of great features to discover.

-Daemon thread is a low-priority thread that runs in the background.
+A daemon thread is a low-priority thread that runs in the background.
 Here I compare

 To be more precise, it runs a new coroutine and blocks the current thread interruptibly until its completion.

 runBlocking creates a scope, while suspending main does not unless we use the